WangcsShuai/kevinzakka.github.io/_posts/2016-07-1-k-nearest-neighbor.markdown

 ---
 This is an in-depth tutorial designed to introduce you to a simple, yet powerful classification algorithm called K-Nearest-Neighbors (KNN).
 We will go over the intuition and mathematical detail of the algorithm, apply it to a real-world dataset to see exactly how it works, and gain an intrinsic understanding of its inner-workings by writing it from scratch in code.
 Finally, we will explore ways in which we can improve the algorithm.

+For the full code that appears on this page, visit my [Github Repository](https://github.com/kevinzakka/blog-code/)

 ## Table of Contents

 1. [Introduction](#introduction)